8 Best Red Zone Money Plays in Madden 18

-It seems rather rudimentary to include a fullback running play in this selection of best red zone money plays in Madden 18, but if you're inside the 4-yard line, a fullback dive will almost always result in a touchdown.
+It seems rather rudimentary to include a fullback running play in this selection of best Madden 18 red zone money plays, but if you're inside the 4-yard line, a fullback dive will almost always result in a touchdown.

 Even though you won't have a lead blocker, the fullback hits the A-gap much harder than a HB -- and he also benefits from finding any quick holes that develop in the defense, holes that might just as quickly close in the time it takes a halfback to get to the line of scrimmage.

 But in the off-chance you don't get into the end zone with this money play, you'll still be inside the 1-yard line, which means you'll punch it in during the next play -- especially if you call the fullback's number again.